Trend to equilibrium and Newtonian limit for the relativistic Langevin equation with singular potentials: Assumptions and main results

 \begin{remark} As it turns out, the ergodicity of \eqref{eqn:rLE:N-particle:epsilon} for the case $N\ge 2$ is more delicate due to the singular interaction between the particles together with the weak dissipation from the relativistic force.
-To circumvent the issue, we restrict to those functions $G$ satisfying Assumption \nameref{cond:G2}, which requires that $G$ is of Riesz type and grows at most like $1/|q|^2$ near the origin.
-In particular, condition \eqref{cond:G:beta_1in(1,2]} excludes the instances of log functions as well as the Lennard-Jones function. \end{remark}
+To circumvent the issue, we restrict to those functions $G$ satisfying Assumption \nameref{cond:G2}, which requires that $G$ be of Riesz type and grow at most like $1/|q|$ near the origin.
+In particular, as a consequence of \eqref{cond:G:|grad.G(x)+q/|x|^beta_1|<1/|x|^beta_2}, condition \eqref{cond:G2:beta_1in(1,2]} excludes the instances of log functions as well as the Lennard-Jones function. \end{remark}

 Having introduced sufficient conditions on the potentials, we turn to the issue of well-posedness for \eqref{eqn:rLE:N-particle:epsilon}.
 The domain where the process $\qb^\varepsilon(t)$ evolves on is denoted by $\D$ and is defined as \cite{bolley2018dynamics,herzog2017ergodicity, lu2019geometric}